MakeSchool-Tutorials/SF-Help-Queue-Guidelines/P0-Help-Queue-Guidelines/content.md

 Fill it out as follows:

-- *Title* should be a short summary of your question topic (a few words)
+- *Title* should be a short summary of your question topic (a few words).
+- (Apps track only) Start your title with `QUICK - ` to enter the quick help queue
 - *Question* should contain your table number and instructor preference if you have one.
 Keep in mind that requesting a specific instructor will increase your wait time!
-Instructors will work through the queue and answer every question in front of you. *You'll be helped once you are first in line and your requested instructor is free.*
+Instructors will work through the queue and answer every question in front of you. *You'll be helped once you are first in line and your requested instructor is free*.
+You cannot request an instructor on the quick help queue.

 Your place in the help queue is the number in parenthesis next to the help button.